 User: “Alexa test my memory”

-Alexa: “Welcome to Staying Sharp memory test. , would you like to exercise your memory?”
+Alexa: “Welcome to Staying Sharp memory test.?”

-User: “Yes”

-Alexa: “Would you like to work with numbers or words?
-Just say: work with, and then numbers or words.”
+“Would you like to work with numbers or words?

-User: “Work with words”
+User: “words”

 [ The word-based exercise presents the user with a base list of categorized words (e.g., sports, clothing, etc.) to remember, and then reads a smaller list of words.
 The user must determine which word is common in both lists, and is told to visualize each word as it is being spoken aloud.
 If the user performs well, the difficulty of the exercise increases by incrementing the length of the words the user must remember.
 Additionally, the word category switches every three questions asked.
 For example: ]